In This Section:

 - Non-Degree Previous Degree Students are not associated with a Subject POSt (e.g., Specialist Program in Chemistry, Major Program in English), or degree program of study (e.g., Honours Bachelor of Arts, Bachelor of Business Administration), and are not permitted to enroll in programs after graduation.
 Any remaining uncompleted Subject POSts at the time of graduation will be purged during the degree conferral process.

-- Academic activities taken as a Non-Degree Previous Degree Student do not count towards Subject POSt or degree requirements; however, they do counts towards the GPA.
+- Academic activities taken as a Non-Degree Previous Degree Student do not count towards Subject POSt or degree requirements; however, they do count towards the GPA.

 - Non-Degree Previous Degree Students pay tuition and incidental fees, as per the UTSC fee schedule.